1. Our Organisation

 Senate Order on Government Agency Contracts

 On 20 June 2001, the Senate agreed to an order (the Murray Motion) requiring each Minister to table a letter of advice for each reporting period, that each relevant agency administered by that Minister, has placed on the internet a list of contracts of $100,000 (GST inclusive) or more which are current or entered into during the previous twelve months (and certain other details).
 The Order was subsequently broadened to include corporate Commonwealth entities (which includes NAIF) from 1 July 2017.
-Based on the information available because of reasonable enquiries undertaken by officers in the NAIF, the listed contracts do not contain any inappropriate confidentiality provisions.
+Based on the information available, because of reasonable enquiries undertaken by our employees, the listed contracts do not contain any inappropriate confidentiality provisions.

 Share this page